 A third party or anyone other than the victim of Prohibited Conduct may report an incident as described above, but the person who allegedly experienced Prohibited Conduct is the Complainant for purposes of this procedure.
-If the person who allegedly experienced Prohibited Conduct does not wish to participate in the complaint and adjudication process, or the Complainant’s identity is unknown, and the Associate Provost for Equity and Diversity and Title IX Coordinator determines that there is sufficient cause to pursue the matter, the Associate Provost for Equity and Diversity and Title IX Coordinator may initiate the investigation and adjudication process pursuant to this procedural document.
+If the person who allegedly experienced Prohibited Conduct does not wish to participate in the complaint and adjudication process, or the Complainant’s identity is unknown, and the Title IX Coordinator and Equity and Diversity Officer determines that there is sufficient cause to pursue the matter, the Title IX Coordinator and Equity and Diversity Officer may initiate the investigation and adjudication process pursuant to this procedural document.

 Following receipt of notice of a violation or of a complaint, the Complainant (if any) is promptly given the opportunity to select a PCRG member or other individual, who must be a member of the campus community and may not be a practicing attorney, to serve as their advisor throughout the PCRG process, including during all meetings and hearings related to the process.
 The Complainant is also provided a document delineating their rights, resources, and options for reporting, including the right to make a report to Campus Safety, to local law enforcement, to the state police, or a combination thereof, or to choose not to report, to be protected from retaliation for reporting an incident, and to receive support and resources through Colgate or other community organizations.

-An initial determination is made by the Associate Provost for Equity and Diversity and Title IX Coordinator as to whether a policy violation may have occurred and/or whether informal resolution might be appropriate.
+An initial determination is made by the Title IX Coordinator and Equity and Diversity Officer as to whether a policy violation may have occurred and/or whether informal resolution might be appropriate.
 If the complaint does not appear to allege Prohibited Conduct or if informal resolution is agreed to by the involved parties and appears appropriate given the nature of the alleged behavior, then the complaint does not proceed to investigation.
-In making a decision as to whether to proceed to investigation, the Associate Provost for Equity and Diversity and Title IX Coordinator also considers the wishes of the Complainant.
+In making a decision as to whether to proceed to investigation, the Title IX Coordinator and Equity and Diversity Officer also considers the wishes of the Complainant.
 As noted above, a full investigation will be pursued if, among other reasons, there is evidence of a pattern of misconduct or a perceived threat of further harm to the community or any of its members.

 Initial or interim remedies may be implemented in appropriate circumstances.
-The Associate Provost for Equity and Diversity and Title IX Coordinator will determine such remedies as are necessary to protect the safety or well-being of any member(s) of the campus community.
+The Title IX Coordinator and Equity and Diversity Officer will determine such remedies as are necessary to protect the safety or well-being of any member(s) of the campus community.
 Initial or interim remedies are intended to address the immediate and ongoing effects of Prohibited Conduct, or to prevent further harm to the alleged victim and to prevent further violations.
 These remedies may include referral to counseling and health services, education to the community, altering the housing situation of one or more of the involved students, altering work arrangements for student employees, providing campus escorts, implementing contact limitations between the parties, offering adjustments to academic deadlines, course schedules, etc. In circumstances where the safety or well-being of any member(s) of the campus community may be jeopardized by the presence on campus of the Respondent or the ongoing activity of a student organization whose behavior is in question, the university may, for the interim, suspend a student or organization pending completion of the PCRG investigation and procedures.